Gydetti/website-virtualcounsel/docs/building/onboarding/README.md

 - To add a new color (e.g., info, warning):
   1. Add both `--info` and `--info-rgb` to `globals.css` with sensible defaults.
   2. Add the color to `site.config.local.ts`.
-  3. Update `ThemeVariablesProvider` to set both variables at runtime.
+  3. Update the server-side CSS variable generator in `app/layout.tsx` to set both variables at build/SSR time.
   4. Add new Button/component variants as needed.

 ### Legacy CSS Classes